andyjakubowski/tokenhost3000/app/views/home/_case_study.md

 ## 3. Current Solutions

 I can’t think of any solution that delivers on the promise of being able to edit a set of design tokens and see them applied to the real product in real time.
-But there are many products out there that do one thing well.
+But there are some products out there that do one or several of the things mentioned above.

 #### Figma, Sketch, Framer